 Before I came to Cambodia, I read that there are many accidents because the drivers are speeding.

 Well, on this bus, this was my least concern.

 We were slowly gliding – and sporadically bumping – along the road.
 Left and right occasional houses, huts, and stands, there between ponds and creeks with muddy, murky waters.
 Some of them half or completely covered with discarded plastic bottles, styrofoam bowls, and shopping bags.
 Man, this country was drowning in plastic and styrofoam!
 I had never seen it in these quantities before – it was everywhere.
 And as I saw ducks swimming between the garbage in these manure ponds and cows grazing around it, I didn’t wonder anymore how all the microplastic is entering our food chain.

 I might feel a little bit silly when I get home and do carry my sorted garbage to three or four different recycle bins.

 I will not be able to save this planet, that’s for sure.

-As we kept on gliding and bumping along the garbage und filth framed road, I did what’s best for a traveller: I was thinking and looking.
-The looking was much more pleasant than the thinking since the sight of Cambodia – always in combination with the past horrors that I’m reading about – made me sad.
-But there were also nice things to see like rolling hills covered with sumptuous bushes and trees, mellow rice paddies and buffaloes covering themselves with mud again the blistering sun.
+As we kept on gliding and bumping along the garbage and filth-framed road, I did what was best for a traveller: I was pondering and looking.
+The looking was much more pleasant than the pondering since the sight of Cambodia – always in combination with the past horrors that I’m reading about – made me sad.
+But there were also nice things to see like rolling hills covered with sumptuous bushes and trees, mellow rice paddies, and buffaloes covering themselves with mud again the blistering sun.
 Everything was so…Cambodian.
 I looked around in smiling faces and smiled happily back – I will not change my blog’s name after all.